apache/nuttx/configs/sam4l-xplained/README.txt

         * The OLED is monochrome so the only "colors" are blacka nd white.
           The default "colors" will give you while text on a black background.
           You can override the faults it you want black text on a while background.

+       NOTE:  One issue that I have seen with the NXHello example when running as an NSH command is that it only works the first time.
+       So, after you run the 'nxhello' command one time, you will have to reset the board before you run it again.

+       This is clearly some issue with initializing, un-initializing, and then re-initializing.
+If you want to fix this, patches are quite welcome.

     4. If the LCD1 module is connected to the SAM4L Xplained Pro, then support for the SLCDt can be enabled by making the following